goastian/astiango-hub/README.md

 cd ../../../mcp && pnpm install && pnpm run build
 ```

-The complete enterprise hardening and modernization roadmap is in [docs/plan-modernizacion-servicio-empresarial.md](docs/plan-modernizacion-servicio-empresarial.md).
-The naming contract and remaining upstream compatibility dependencies are documented in [docs/rebranding-astiango-hub.md](docs/rebranding-astiango-hub.md).

 ## License and responsible use

 Keep the original copyright and license notices when redistributing source or binaries.
 Operators are responsible for complying with applicable law, target-site terms, privacy requirements, rate limits, and `robots.txt` where applicable.
 See [DISCLAIMER.md](DISCLAIMER.md).